jihedkdiss/Deagle/README.md

 <b>Q: I don't like what Deagle did to my computer.
 How do I change it back?</b>

-A: Deagle won't change any of your settings, it just logs all of them into log.txt
+A: Deagle won't change any of your settings, it just saves all of them into one place.

 <!-- ROADMAP -->
 ## Roadmap